-House Bill No. by Representative Owen aims to enhance transparency and accountability in public meetings by amending existing laws and introducing new requirements.
-The bill mandates that a public body must ensure the presence of legal counsel at each meeting or that the presiding member has received training in open meetings law.
-Additionally, it specifies that written public notices for meetings must be posted in a manner that allows them to be read by the public, and it outlines the required contents of meeting minutes, including the names of members who made and seconded motions.
+House Bill No. 1049, introduced by Representative Owen, aims to enhance transparency and accountability in public meetings by amending existing laws related to public bodies.
+The bill mandates that legal counsel must be present at each public meeting or that the presiding member has received training in open meetings law, ensuring compliance with the provisions of the law.
+Additionally, it specifies that public meeting notices must be posted in a manner that allows them to be read by the public, and it outlines the required contents of meeting minutes, including the names of members who make and second motions.

 Statutes affected: